Highlights of part I – Macro Fundamentals

 We then introduce a fundamental approach that allows to consistently explain macroeconomics fluctuations: the sectoral balances approach.
 We divide the economic system into 3 sectors (Private, Public and Foreign) and analyse how they work and interact with each other.

-The macroeconomics environment can be divided in 3 sectors:
+The macroeconomic environment can be divided in 3 sectors:

 - domestic public sector